ZWEILIM/Basic_Calculator/README.md

 # Basic_Calculator

-Making this calculator as same as the windows build-in calculator.
+Basic calculator is basically similar to the calculator that the windows provide.
+It has basic functions such as add,multiply,subtract,divide,open file and also the history bar.